mviereck/x11docker/README.md

 # x11docker: Run GUI applications and desktop environments in docker on a distinct X server.
  - Useful to avoid security issues concerning X forwarding.
 Secure sandboxing of GUI applications.
- - Can either open a new X display, or can use Xpra and Xephyr to show dockered GUI applications on your main X display.
+ - Can either open a new X display, or can use xpra and Xephyr to show dockered GUI applications on your host X display.
  - Doesn't need VNC or SSH. docker applications can directly access the new X server.
  - Doesn't have dependencies inside the image - can run any GUI applications in docker.
  - Authentication via MIT-MAGIC-COOKIES.
 Separate Xauthority file, it is _not_  ~/.Xauthority from host.